urql-graphql/urql/docs/api/core.md

 | context       | `OperationContext` | Additional metadata passed to exchange.       |

 > **Note:** In `urql` the `operationName` on the `Operation` isn't the actual name of an operation
-> and dervied from the GraphQL `DocumentNode`, but instead a type of operation, like `'query'` or
+> and derived from the GraphQL `DocumentNode`, but instead a type of operation, like `'query'` or
 > `'teardown'`

 ### RequestPolicy